confidential-computing/governance/SIGs/GRC/publications/Confidential_Workload_Governance.md

 e.
 Non-reproducible builds make it more difficult to ensure and subsequently prove that the inputs into the build process map exactly to the outputs, thus requiring compensating controls such as cryptographic signing and timestamping of generated artifacts.

 f.
-Failure to check the BOMs of Attesters by the Verifier may create situations where payloads containing newly discovered vulnerabilities, that could be discovered by cross-checking BOMs against known vulnerabilities, continue to attest successfully.
+Failure to check the BOMs of Attesters by the Verifier may create situations where Workloads containing newly discovered vulnerabilities, that could be discovered by cross-checking BOMs against known vulnerabilities, continue to attest successfully.

 # References